NSoucier/ChecklySupport/README.md

-# Checkly Monitoring-as-code: Customer CLI Boilerplate
+# Checkly Monitoring-as-code:
+Customer CLI Boilerplate

 ## About this repository
 This repository contains a working example of the Checkly CLI.
-It contains a folder titled __checks__ where all of the playwright tests and Checkly checks live.
-This example project shows how you can use the Checkly CLI in a monitoring as code (MaC) workflow.
+It contains a folder titled `__checks__` where all of the API Checks and Playwright-powered Browser Checks live.
+This repository shows how you can use the Checkly CLI in a monitoring as code (MaC) workflow.
 We are using the https://checklyhq.com website as a monitoring target.

 ## Run locally